Baby Driver: Plot

 During the heist, Bats kills a security guard.
 Disgusted, Baby refuses to drive away, causing Bats to hit him.
-Baby rams the car into some rebar that impales Bats, killing him; Baby, Buddy, and Darling flee on foot.
-When Darling is killed in a shootout with police, Buddy blames Baby for her death and vows to kill him.
+Baby rams the car into a rebar which impales Bats, killing him.
+The three flee on foot.
+After the police kill Darling in a shootout, Buddy furiously blames Baby for her death and plans to kill him.
 Baby steals a car and flees to his apartment.
-After leaving Joseph at an assisted living home with his heist earnings, he rushes to get Debora at the diner, where he finds Buddy waiting for him.
-Baby shoots him and flees with Debora as police swarm the restaurant.
+After leaving Joseph at an assisted living home with his heist earnings, Baby rushes to Bo's for Debora, where Buddy is waiting.
+Baby shoots Buddy and flees with Debora as police reinforcements swarm the restaurant.

-Back at the safe house, Doc initially refuses to let Baby take back one of his tapes, even though it only contains his mother singing, but relents when Debora arrives to console Baby.
-Doc supplies the couple with cash and an escape route out of the country, saying he was also in love once.

-The police who survived the arms deal confront Baby, Debora and Doc in the parking garage, and Doc kills them all.
-Buddy then arrives and kills Doc, and a cat-and-mouse game ensues until Buddy has Baby at his mercy.
-He fires a gun next to each of Baby's ears, temporarily deafening him, before Debora hits Buddy with a crowbar.
-Baby shoots Buddy in the leg, who then falls to his death.
-Debora flees the scene with Baby.
+At the safe house, Doc refuses Baby's pleas for help, but relents when he sees Debora consoling him.
+Doc supplies them with cash and an escape route out of the country.
+The three are confronted by the Butcher's vengeful henchmen in the parking garage, but Doc kills them all.
+Buddy ambushes them with a stolen police car and kills Doc.
+A cat-and-mouse game ensues until Buddy has Baby at his mercy.
+He shoots next to both Baby's ears, temporarily deafening him, but the distraction allows Debora to subdue Buddy with a crowbar.
+After Baby shoots him in the leg, Buddy falls to his death.

-The next day, they encounter a police roadblock, and he decides to surrender.
-At his trial, Joseph, Debora, and other people affected by his crimes testify in Baby's defense, citing his acts of compassion and mercy.
-He is sentenced to 25 years in prison, subject to a parole hearing after five years.
-Debora stays in contact with Baby during his incarceration, and she discovers that his real name is Miles.
+Baby surrenders after he and Debora encounter a police roadblock.
+At Baby's trial, Joseph, Debora, and other individuals Baby helped testify as character witnesses.
+He is sentenced to twenty-five years in prison, with a parole hearing after five.
+Debora stays in contact with Baby during his incarceration, sending him postcards while he dreams of one day reuniting.

-In the final scene, Baby closes his eyes while fixing a Route 66 postcard to his cell mirror.
-In a dreamlike, black-and-white shot, the prison gates open on the day of his release, and Debora is waiting outside with a vintage car.
-The shot transitions to full color before Baby and Debora embrace.